Making an appointment for a pointe shoe fitting

 When you arrive for your appointment

-- Wear loose clothing or a circular skirt which can be lifted up a little so that we, as fitters, can see what’s going on during the fitting and you feel comfortable.
+- Wear shorts or a ballet skirt or if you have neither, loose clothing / circular skirt which can be lifted up a little so that we, as fitters, can see what’s going on during the fitting and you feel comfortable.
 Please be aware that we do need to touch your feet and legs.